-In conclusion, we have shown that the diffusive properties of periodic three-dimensional Lorentz gases, and by extension of higher-dimensional periodic billiard models, depend on the highest dimension of gap in the configuration space.
+In conclusion, we have shown that the diffusive properties of periodic three-dimensional Lorentz gases, and by extension of higher-dimensional periodic billiard models, depend on the highest dimension of the gap in configuration space.
 By introducing a simple 3D model in which each type of diffusive regime occurs, we showed that if there is a finite horizon or cylindrical gaps, then the diffusion is normal, whereas planar gaps give weak superdiffusion.
 Nonetheless, higher moments distinguish between different types of gaps.
-The concept of infinite horizon is thus no longer sufficiently precise for higherdimensional systems, and must be replaced by maximal gap dimension.
+The concept of infinite horizon is thus no longer sufficiently precise for higher-dimensional systems and must be replaced by maximal gap dimension.
 In future work we will extend our numerical investigations to higher-dimensional models.